Hey, fellow pet lovers!

 Our dogs can eat raw meat and there are so many reasons why they should and are able to eat a species appropriate diet that consists of:

 In this post, we are going to talk all about the different reasons why it is safe for our dogs to eat a raw diet and how it is the best option for ensuring they live a happy and healthy life.
 I hope to show you that your domesticated furry friend is a lot wilder than you think.

 Without a doubt, the foundation of good health lies within a healthy diet.
 Faced with shelf upon shelf stocked with countless options, big name brands selling you hypoallergenic, grain-free, this and that it can all become a little bit daunting when trying to find the right choice for your pet.

 To make any kind of a sensible choice for our beloved pets we must look at what dogs are, how they are built, and what we can learn from their biology?
 As well as their ancestry, as all this will help us to understand what the best food options for canine companions are?

-Let’s jump straight in and understand why our dogs can not only survive but truly thrive eating a species appropriate diet.
+Let’s jump straight into today’s post and understand why our dogs can not only survive, but truly thrive eating a species appropriate diet.